awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 You can use the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation to create a new symmetric customer master key \(CMK\)\.
 These examples use the [AWS Command Line Interface \(AWS CLI\)](https://aws.amazon.com/cli/), but you can use any supported programming language\.

 This operation has no required parameters\.
 However, you might also want to use the `Policy` parameter to specify a key policy\.
 You can change the key policy \([PutKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html)\) and add optional elements, such as a [description](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) and [tags](https://docs.aws.amazon.com/kms/latest/APIReference/API_TagResource.html) at any time\.
 Also, if you are creating a CMK for [imported key material](importing-keys.md) or a CMK in a [custom key store](custom-key-store-overview.md), the `Origin` parameter is required\.

+The `CreateKey` operation doesn't let you specify an alias, but you can use the [CreateAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateAlias.html) operation to create an alias for your new CMK\.

 The following is an example of a call to the `CreateKey` operation with no parameters\.
 This command uses all of the default values\.
 It creates a symmetric CMK for encrypting and decrypting with key material generated by AWS KMS\.